Aerobic and Anaerobic Respiration - Differences & Overview

 Lactic Acid Fermentation

-Lactic acid fermentation is experienced in some bacteria and animal cells particularly the muscle cells when oxygen is scarce.
+Lactic acid fermentation is observed in some bacteria and animal cells particularly the muscle cells when oxygen is scarce.
 Here, pyruvate – a glycolysis end product – is converted by NAD+ into lactic acid, with NADH generated getting oxidised back to NAD+.

 • Skeletal muscle tissue cells during exercise & mainly during vigorous exercise.